Explore the world of Java coffee

 - Arabica coffee - Coffee made from the fruit of Coffea arabica plants.

-- Blend - A combination of two or more different single-origin coffee beans that are mixed to create a new flavour.
+- Coffee Blends - A combination of two or more different single-origin coffee beans that are mixed to create a new flavour.

 - Grind size - The size of particles once you’ve ground your coffee.
 The scale ranges from extra-coarse to super-fine.